 Among the hundreds of coyotes studied as part of the Cook County Coyote Project, a few individuals stand out either by the quantity of time they spent in our study, their incredible life stories, or their appearance in national media.
 The goal of introducing these specific animals is to give insight into the daily lives of coyotes in various environments and situations.
 Although these individuals are highlighted, they are not so different than the majority of animals that are being tracked when considering basic coyote ecology.
 Click on each animal for their full stories and to see additional photos and maps.

 An ultimate, urban animal, Coyote 748 was fitted with a GPS-style tracking collar in the Bronzeville area of Chicago on February 24, 2014.
 At his capture, it was obvious he was of breeding age and once a few radio-locations were collected, we realized we had collared a resident coyote with an established territory.
 He seemed to go about his daily routine in a low-profile fashion, taking to the busy streets nightly without fail.
 In April, his normal quiet behavior turned aggressive towards dogs as people walked their pets through a specific area.

-Coyote 736 was a healthy, young male that we trapped and collared on the southwest side of Chicago on June 2, 2013.
+Coyote 736 was a healthy, young male that was trapped and collared on the southwest side of Chicago on June 2, 2013.
 His tail had a unique deformity — short, with a twist that resembled a pug's tail, so beginning his nickname of "Pug" (although we don't normally name coyotes, sometimes nicknames help our researchers communicate with the media when referring to animals).
 We were very excited to learn from this animal given his location.
 Pug traversed some of the most urban, rugged streets of Chicago and didn't seem to draw any attention anywhere.